Philippine five hundred-peso note: New Design series (1985–2018)

-The note features the portrait of Benigno Aquino Jr., a former senator and an opposition leader when Ferdinand Marcos was president.
+The second version of the note that was finally circulated to the public from 1987 to January 3, 2018, released at the said date of August 1987 and designed by Rafael Asuncion, features the portrait of Benigno Aquino Jr., a former senator and an opposition leader when Ferdinand Marcos was president.
 The note is predominantly yellow in color.
-The obverse also features two popular quotes from Aquino: "Faith in our people and faith in God" (which is situated above the signature of the President of the Philippines), and "The Filipino is worth dying for", under which is signed his nickname, "Ninoy".
+The obverse also features two popular quotes from Aquino: "Faith in our people and faith in God", it is the excerpt from the 1983 undelivered speech upon his return from exile in United States (which is situated above the signature of the President of the Philippines), and "The Filipino is worth dying for", it is the excerpt from his speech delivered before the Asia Society in New York City on August 4, 1980, under which is signed his nickname, "Ninoy".
 There is also the signature of Aquino, a typewriter with his initials ("B.S.A.J."), and a dove of peace.
 The reverse features a collage of various images in relation to Aquino, showing him, inter alia, as a journalist for the Manila Times in front of an article about "1st Cav", a senator (the pioneer of the Study Now, Pay Later education program), the mayor of his hometown of Concepcion, the governor of Tarlac, and as the main driving force behind the People Power Revolution of 1986, some three years after his death in 1983.
+Between the serial number and hidden "500" at the lower-left has the microprint "Central Bank of the Philippines".
 This is the only note where the name is written in script.
-The banknote was designed by Rafael Asuncion.
+Unlike the first uncirculated version with Marcos, the embedded security thread is straight line and located beside the portrait.

 After the creation of the "Bangko Sentral ng Pilipinas" in 1993, its new logo was incorporated on all the New Design series bills.

-In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
+Starting with banknotes printed in 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
 The names of the signatories on the bills were later added starting with banknotes featuring the signature of President Joseph Estrada.
 The names of positions of the respective signatories (Pangulo ng Pilipinas and Tagapangasiwa ng Bangko Sentral) also changed their typeface from Optima to Helvetica and became lowercase.

-Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo on September 20, 2001, additional security features were added, such as the security thread on the right side and the gold fluorescent printing on the left side across the portrait.
+At the said date of September 2001 starting with banknotes featuring the signature of President Arroyo, additional security features were added, such as the security thread on the right side and the gold fluorescent printing on the left side across the portrait.
+The security thread was located beside the BSP logo and either over or at the right of the signature of BSP governor depending on its placement and width, the same spot as where the broken line embedded security thread from the uncirculated 1985–1986 Marcos version of the banknote was originally located.